 You’ll welcome a saunter around the grounds of Lough Eske Castle with its lakeside setting and boardwalk taking you right down to the water without getting muddy feet.

-The Lough Eske Nature Loop Trail includes California redwoods, red deer and a host of wildlife on this peaceful stroll through nature.
+The Lough Eske Nature Loop Trail is one of the handier walks in Donegal and it features California redwoods, red deer and a host of wildlife on this peaceful stroll through nature.

 3. Step back in time at Donegal Franciscan Friary

 You’ll regularly see our next stop topping guides to the best things to do in Donegal Town, and for good reason – it boasts a wealth of history.